In the Spring of 1992 Miss Miles announced that she would take early retirement in the summer term.

 An evaluation trench was dug on the school site in 1995, for an initial investigation.
 The archaeologists found bone fragments dating back to Roman times, some of which were human!
 As such, a full archaeological excavation had to be carried out before the building work could go ahead.

 The investigation took place in 1997, and involved digging nine pits.
 Within the pits, human skull fragments were found and these were thought to belong to at least three individuals.
 The bone fragments were identified as being Roman, and it was thought that they could indicate the boundary of a Roman cemetery.
 The bone fragments were left in situ when the pits were filled back in, and the new science block was built over the top.

 The digs caused considerable delay and thus the build was running behind schedule before it had begun!

 Roman remains were also found during subsequent builds but thankfully these were not so macabre.

 In 1998, the School's Development Plan included proposals to expand the Sixth Form and recruiting boys from other schools was one of the ways this could be achieved.
 As such, over the next few years numbers increased and by 2003 there were 22 boys on roll.
-Boys have continued to be an integral part of the Sixth Form (and indeed the whole school) ever since.

 Entry to the High School